Saadzoi Law

 Disadvantages of the ARD Program

-This means that when the court sentences you, your sentence will be harsher, because the court will take into account your prior “conviction” under the ARD program.
-And if you should be unfortunate enough to be convicted for DUI, the court will consider this a “second strike” and will sentence you to a mandatory 30 to 90 days imprisonment, usually in the county jail.
+This means that when the court sentences you, your sentence will be harsher because the court will take into account your prior “conviction” under the ARD program.
+And if you should be unfortunate enough to be convicted of DUI, the court will consider this a “second strike” and will sentence you to a mandatory 30 to 90 days imprisonment, usually in the county jail.

 How do I know if I am eligible for the ARD Program?